ideftbuild/nexjot_frontend/frontend/nexjot-react/README.md

-NexJot Dashboard
-Welcome to the NexJot Dashboard — a text editor frontend built using Vite and React.
+Welcome to the NexJot Dashboard a text editor frontend built using Vite and React.
 This project is part of the NexJot application suite, designed to enhance productivity and collaboration with a seamless user experience.

 About the Project
 NexJot Dashboard is a frontend application for managing and editing text documents in real time.
 It's designed with performance and user experience in mind, leveraging modern web development tools and practices.